 Food vessels are generally coarser and thicker than Beakers.
 To the modern eye they tend to have the look of ornamental plant-pots.
-They usually have, narrow, flat bottoms, but the one illustrated left – 5½ inches high and about 6 inches across – from Weaverthorpe, in North Yorkshire, has four feet.
-It was found, by Canon William Greenwell, in a barrow:
+They usually have, narrow, flat bottoms, but the one illustrated right – 5½ inches high and about 6 inches across – from Weaverthorpe, in North Yorkshire, has four feet.
+Canon William Greenwell discovered it in a barrow:

-More prosaically known as Upton Lovell G2e, this 20 metre diameter bowl barrow, on the edge of Salisbury Plain (Wiltshire), was nicknamed ‘the Golden Barrow’ following excavations, by William Cunnington and Sir Richard Colt Hoare, at the beginning of the 19th century.
-Interestingly, the grave goods were not associated with its primary burial.
-In 1803:
+More prosaically known as Upton Lovell G2e, this bowl barrow, some eleven miles to the west of Stonehenge, was excavated by William Cunnington and his patron, Sir Richard Colt Hoare, at the beginning of the 19th century.